I Got the COVID-19 Vaccine – Now What?

 Will It Be Safe For Me To Gather With Friends and Family Again?

 After you, your family members and friends are vaccinated, it will be much safer to gather together.
-However, it’s important to remember that children won’t be protected until a vaccine is approved for them.
-It will still be important to take precautions and keep watching for updates from the Centers for Disease Control and Prevention (CDC).
+The vaccine is now available to everyone 5 and older.

 Do I Still Need to Wear a Mask and Social Distance?

 We are counting on the COVID-19 vaccine to be the most effective measure against the spread of the virus.
-Different populations are being vaccinated at a time — starting with long-term care staff and residents, frontline health care workers and those with compromised immune systems, such as cancer patients.
 Although the vaccine does a good job giving you personal immunity, it is unclear whether you might still be able to pass on COVID-19 to others.

 You can expect hospitals and clinics to continue to follow these guidelines, too.
 Staff will still wear personal protective equipment (PPE) and visitation will be limited in some health care facilities.